colltoaction/writings/Adjoint School 2025/Application Form.md

 ## Describe your background in category theory.
 > (~250 words) Please write about your background in category theory.
 For example: Are you new to category theory?
 If you read a book, say which one and what chapters; if you attended a course, say the topics that were covered; if you watched tutorials, say which ones.

-I learned Category Theory during a Functional Programming course and quickly realized it could improve my day-to-day work.
-I remember I started researching Free Categories as I was already familiar with graphs, but quickly I fell in a rabbit hole.
+I learned Category Theory during a Functional Programming course and realized it could improve my day-to-day work.
+I remember I started researching Free Categories as I was already familiar with graphs, but I quickly fell in a rabbit hole.
+My friend gave me "Category Theory for the Sciences" by David Spivak which I read several times.
+I studied categorical logic, higher category theory, dependent types, and other topics before I found string diagrams.
+This turned out to be key for implementing my ideas and I have since focused on its computational aspects.

-I spend much time reading and watching academic material that I have collected in reading lists, playlists and bibliography for my draft papers.
+I attend several seminars including Category Theory, Graph Theory and Quantum Logic and I also learn much from online presentations such as Topos Colloquium and GReTA Seminar.
+I have collected reading lists, playlists and bibliography for reference.
 I participate in a student group where I presented Diagrammatic Reasoning as seen in Pawel Sobocinski's graphical linear algebra blog.
 I believe this is the first video published in Spanish language in this area of applied category theory.
-My most important reference is "String Diagram rewrite theory I" from Bonchi et al.
+My most important reference is "String Diagram rewrite theory I" by Bonchi et al.

 Some of my favorite tutorials include "Chyp: Composing Hypergraphs, Proving Theorems" by Aleks Kissinger and "DisCoPy demonstration" by Alexis Toumi.
-Seminars include "Compositional Modeling with Decorated Cospans" by John Baez and "Hypergraph Rewriting and the Wolfram Model" by Jonathan Gorard.
+These have been insightful presentations and the software implementations very robust.
+I also watch seminar presentations like "Compositional Modeling with Decorated Cospans" by John Baez and "Hypergraph Rewriting and the Wolfram Model" by Jonathan Gorard.

 ## Describe you interest in applied category theory.
 > (~250 words) Have you tried applying category theory to your domain of interest?
 If so, how and where (a project, a class, a paper)?
 If not, talk about your favorite topic in category theory, a connection between category theory and your domain field, or your interest in one of the projects.